tbtiberiu/tbtiberiu/README.md

 <h2>Hi 👋, I'm Tiberiu-Ioan Boșcan</h2>

-👨‍🎓 Bachelor's degree in Computer Science and
+👨‍🎓 Bachelor's degree in Computer Science and currently pursuing a Master's degree in Advanced Digital Imaging Technologies

 💻 Passionate about Web Development and Machine Learning

-🚀 Proficient in HTML, Sass, Javascript and Angular
+🚀 Proficient in HTML, Sass, Javascript, Angular and React

 🛠️ Love coding in Python and building Computer Vision projects